Tuesday 10th February at 7.30pm

 Visitors are very welcome.

-festive evening as we were taken back to 'Merrie England' and a taste of the Twelve Days of Christmas in the 17th Century, by our speaker Janice Mouldsa a volunteer at the National Trust property Woolsthorpe Manor.
+In December we had a festive evening as we were taken back to 'Merrie England' and a taste of the Twelve Days of Christmas in the 17th Century, by our speaker Janice Moulds a volunteer at the National Trust property Woolsthorpe Manor.
 We learnt that we would be likely to be eating swan and mutton, although turkey was being enjoyed by royalty.
 Minced pies would be filled with mutton and beef as well as raisins and sultanas, and illustrations of Father Christmas would show him dressed in green.

 Did you know that they actually did make pies with live birds in?
 The lids were pre-cooked and then placed over the birds so when the lid was taken off the pie the songbirds would flutter out, extinguishing the candles used for lighting!
 The servants would then parade into the dining hall with banquet food!